de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 ```nasm
 0xFFFFDEADC0DE
 ```
 yeah, like that.
 This is an example of a virtual memory address (or simply a virtual address).
 These addresses don't actually point to the actual physical RAM installed on your computer, but they are basically a reference to the actual location in the physical RAM (aka physical memory address).
-These virtual memory address are translated (converted) into physical memory addresses by the combined workings of both the CPU and the Memory Management Unit (MMU).
+These virtual memory address are translated (converted) into physical memory addresses by the combined workings of both the MMU and the Memory Management Unit (MMU).

 # Paging
 Implementation of virtual memory by the Memory Management Unit is known as paging.
 Windows uses two types of paging which are known as **Disc Paging** and **Demand Paging** with clustering.